Kuuuube/Kuuuube.github.io/rsi-notes/index.md

 ## Finding Neutral Wrist Angle

 1. Place your forearm flat on a table.
-2. Make a loose fist with your thumb to the side (not under your hand)
+2. Make a loose fist with your thumb to the side (not under your hand).

 This is roughly where your wrist is at a neutral angle.
 Note that the top of your knuckles are above your wrist.